Gharana Bullodu

-Gharana Bullodu is a 1995 Telugu-language film directed by K. Raghavendra Rao and written by Vijayendra Prasad.
+Gharana Bullodu is a 1995 Telugu-language action comedy film directed by K. Raghavendra Rao and written by Vijayendra Prasad.
 It stars Nagarjuna, Ramya Krishna, Aamani playing the lead roles and music composed by M. M. Keeravani.
 The film was produced by K. Krishna Mohan Rao under RK Film Associates.
 The film was recorded as a Blockbuster Hit at the box office.